software-mansion/react-native-gesture-handler/docs/docs/installation.md

 ### With [wix/react-native-navigation](https://github.com/wix/react-native-navigation)

-If you are using a native navigation library like [wix/react-native-navigation](https://github.com/wix/react-native-navigation) you need to follow a different setup for your Android app to work properly.
-The reason is that both native navigation libraries and Gesture Handler library need to use their own special subclasses of `ReactRootView`.
+If you are using a native navigation library like [wix/react-native-navigation](https://github.com/wix/react-native-navigation) you need to make sure that every screen is wrapped with `GestureHandlerRootView` (you can do this using `gestureHandlerRootHOC` function).

-Instead of changing Java code you will need to wrap every screen component using `gestureHandlerRootHOC` on the JS side.
 This can be done for example at the stage when you register your screens.
 Here's an example:

 ```js
 import { gestureHandlerRootHOC } from 'react-native-gesture-handler';